 Feedback and Self-Reflection

 Seeking feedback and self-reflecting on interactions can lead to improvement.
-After a sales presentation, a salesperson might ask a colleague for constructive feedback on their communication style and presentation techniques.
+After a sales presentation, a salesperson might ask a colleague for constructive feedback on their communication style and presentation techniques, or even use an AI presentation maker for additional insights and improvements.

 Finding the balance between persistence and respect is crucial.
 A respectful salesperson might follow up with a potential client after a proposal, expressing understanding if they’re not ready to move forward and offering to answer any further questions.